marclop/opentelemetry-collector-components/processor/ratelimitprocessor/README.md

 This mechanism allows the rate limiter to adapt to sustained increases in traffic while the `window_multiplier` provides protection against sudden spikes that could destabilize the system.

+### Persistence of dynamic windows (Olric-backed store)

+When dynamic rate limiting is enabled, the processor embeds a lightweight [Olric](https://github.com/olric-io/olric) key-value store and wires it into Gubernator as a Loader/Store.
+This persists the dynamic window state so limits can survive restarts and be shared across multiple collector instances.

+- Only dynamic window entries are persisted; short-lived per-interval checks (e.g., 1s leaky bucket) are not stored.
+- Configure clustering via `dynamic_limits.olric_peers` to enable sharing state across nodes.
+If unset, a single-node embedded store is used.
+- The embedded Olric is configured with replication for resilience and forwards logs through the collector's logger.

 ### Examples

 Example when using as a local rate limiter: